Table of contents

 Other advantages of pneumatics are:

-• Force: High forces are possible in a comparatively small installation space.
+- Force: High forces are attainable in a comparatively small installation space.

-One of the possible disadvantages of pneumatics is the low level of efficiency.
-Even if the heat generated during compression is reused, some energy is lost.
-However, cold temperatures can also become a problem.
-When compressed air flows through equipment and machines, it can cool them down considerably and can cause ice to build up.
+One possible disadvantage of pneumatics is low efficiency.
+Even if the heat generated during compression is reused, some energy will be lost.
+Cold temperatures can also be a problem.
+When compressed air flows through equipment and machines, it can cool them down considerably and cause ice to build up.
 Working with pneumatic circuits also generates noise, but this can be reduced by using silencers.
-It should also be taken into account that the power of compressed air systems is limited.to account that the power of compressed air systems is limited.
+Finally, you should consider the limited power of compressed air systems too.

 FAQs about pneumatics basics

-The biggest difference between the two is that pneumatics uses air to generate pressure whereas hydraulics uses oil or water.
-Since pneumatics does not require a closed system of pipes in which liquids would have to be present, it is usually less complex in structure.
-Another significant difference between the two principles is so-called compressibility, i.e. the property of either being compressible or not compressible.
+The biggest difference between pneumatics and hydraulics is that pneumatics uses air to generate pressure whereas hydraulics uses oil or water.
+Since pneumatics does not require a closed system of pipes for liquids, it is usually less complex in structure.
+Another difference between the two principles is so-called compressibility, i.e. the property of either being compressible or not compressible.
 Gases are compressible, liquids are not.
 This results in both systems having certain advantages and disadvantages.

 Hydraulics can be precisely controlled and can generate very large forces.
 However, hydraulic oils are expensive and can cause environmental hazards in the event of a leak.
 Pneumatics is somewhat less precisely controllable due to the compressibility of gases, exhibits heat energy losses, and requires larger cylinder surfaces to generate the force of a smaller hydraulic system.
 Air is free as well as freely available and not harmful to the environment.

-Moreover, there is a potential danger in this heating, as excessive friction can locally generate such high temperatures that unwanted explosions may occur or heavily loaded components wear out faster.
-In general, drives of pneumatic systems wear out faster and require regular maintenance.
+Moreover, there is a risk that excessive friction will generate such high temperatures locally that explosions may occur, or heavily loaded components may wear out faster.
+In general, pneumatic system drives wear out faster and require more regular maintenance.
 Additionally, pneumatic systems can’t produce as much force as hydraulic systems.
 This is because hydraulic systems use liquids, which can’t be compressed.
 These incompressible liquids allow for power to be transferred with very little energy loss, making hydraulic systems more efficient at generating force.

 Image source: